 - Select a region where you are 60% visa-free.
 I chose South America because I can enter 7/13 visa-free countries.

-- In my experience, the Schengen visa can only be applied in your home country.
-For example, I was traveling Northern Morocco in 2013 and wanted to cross to Spain, the consulate in Morocco did not let me apply the visa because I am not a resident of Morocco.
+- In my experience, the Schengen visa can only be applied to your home country.
+For example, I was traveling to Northern Morocco in 2013 and wanted to cross to Spain, the consulate in Morocco did not let me apply for the visa because I am not a resident of Morocco.
 Even if I was granted a student visa to Milan in 2010, I can’t apply for a new visa unless I am in the Philippines.
-For me, going back is more expensive and doesn’t guarantee that I will get the visa so I never went to Europe since 2012.
+For me, going back is more expensive and doesn’t guarantee that I will get the visa so I have never gone to Europe since 2012.

 - When applying for visas outside your home country, make sure to have all the files you need: birth certificate, bank certificate, proof of funds, travel insurance, etc. We will discuss all these later on.

 - When in doubt, always ask the nearest Embassy/Consulate near you.
 They can answer your questions better as it really varies.
 For example, the consulate of Argentina in Rio de Janeiro didn’t grant me an Argentine visa but in Montevideo, they did.
-Each consulate have their different rules and requirements so you better check it with them.
+Each consulate has its different rules and requirements so you better check it with them.

 - Don’t take no for an answer.
-Remember, the Schengen visa is the only visa that you can’t apply outside your home country.
-Other than that, you can apply a visa for any country everywhere.
-They will always sa you can’t but be tenacious about it and say it’s possible.
+Remember, the Schengen visa is the only visa that you can’t apply for outside your home country.
+Other than that, you can apply for a visa for any country everywhere.
+They will always say you can’t but be tenacious about it and say it’s possible.
 Because it really is.

 - Relax and answer all questions truthfully.
 You are traveling long-term and you don’t want to overstay in one country, right?

 - The consequences of overstaying in a country: you will be fined or worst, you will be banned.
-As a long-term traveler, you don’t want to have this records because it will cut your dream of traveling the world.
+As a long-term traveler, you don’t want to have these records because they will cut your dream of traveling the world.

 The Budget Airlines Theory

 I did this a lot and I always ended up paying more.
-Remember that if you are traveling long-term, you have to check-in and for me, the luggages make the bulk of the flight expense.
+Remember that if you are traveling long-term, you have to check-in and for me, the luggage makes the bulk of the flight expense.